 Don Dudding, PhD

 Don completed his PhD in English with an emphasis in Rhetoric and Composition in 2009.
 He is co-director of Ohio University's Appalachian Writing Project.
-He recently retired from teaching high school English and Language Arts after 30 years in the classroom.
+He retired from teaching high school English and Language Arts after 30 years in the classroom.
 Don has a Master's degree in Mental Health Counseling and a BS in Journalism.
 His interests include writing and performing folk music.

 Talinn Phillips, PhD